MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-azure-vm-manually.md

 ## Deploy a sample application

-This section shows how to deploy a simple application to the WLS cluster.
-You can download [testwebapp.war](https://aka.ms/wls-aks-testwebapp) from Oracle.
-Save the file to your local filesystem.

-Use the following steps to deploy the application:
+This section shows you how to deploy a simple application to the WLS cluster.
+First, download [testwebapp.war](https://aka.ms/wls-aks-testwebapp) from Oracle and save the file to your local filesystem.
+Then, use the following steps to deploy the application:

 1. Open a web browser.
 1. Navigate to the Administration Console portal with the URL `http://<gateway-public-ip-address>/console/`, then sign in with your admin account and password.
 In this example, they're `weblogic/Secret123456`.
 1. Under the **Change Center**, if such a button exists, select **Lock and Edit**.
 If this button doesn't exist, verify that some text such as "Future changes will automatically be activated as you modify, add or delete items in this domain" exists under **Change Center**.
 1. Under **Domain Structure**, select **Deployments**.
 If you see an error message similar to `Unexpected error encountered while obtaining monitoring information for applications.`, you can safely ignore it.
 Select **Configuration** then **Install**.
 Nestled within the text is a hyperlink with the text **Upload your files**.
 Select it.
 Select **Choose file** , then select the *cargo-tracker.war* built in the preceding step.
 Select **Next** then **Next**.
 1. Ensure that **Install this deployment as an application** is selected.
 Select **Next**.
-1. Under **Available targets for cargo-tracker**, select deployment target `cluster1`, and then select **Next** then **Finish**.
+1. Under **Available targets for cargo-tracker**, select deployment target `cluster1`, select **Next**, then select **Finish**.
 1. Under the **Change Center**, if such a button exists, select **Activate Changes**.
 You must complete this step.
 Failure to complete this step causes the changes you made to not take effect.
-If this button doesn't exist, verify that some text such as "Future changes will automatically be activated as you modify, add or delete items in this domain" exists under **Change Center**.
+If this button doesn't exist, verify that some text such as `Future changes will automatically be activated as you modify, add or delete items in this domain` exists under **Change Center**.
 1. Under **Domain Structure**, select **Deployments** then **Control**.
 Select **cargo-tracker** then select **Start**, **Servicing all requests**.
 1. Select **Yes**.
-1. You're shown a message saying "Start requests have been sent to the selected deployments."
-The status of the application must be **Active**.
+1. You're shown a message saying `Start requests have been sent to the selected deployments.` The status of the application must be **Active**.

 ## Test the WLS cluster configuration